Stocks rise broadly as indexes hover around record highs

-Stocks rose broadly in morning trading on Wall Street Thursday and put major indexes on a path to push past record highs.
+Stocks rose broadly in afternoon trading on Wall Street Thursday and put major indexes on a path to push past record highs.

 Smaller stocks outpaced the broader market in a sign that investors are more confident about economic growth.
 The Russell 2000 rose 1.4%.